viamrobotics/docs/docs/components/board.md

 #### SPI Bus

-[Serial Peripheral Interface (SPI)](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) uses several pins for serial communication: main out/serial in (MOSI); main in/serial out (MISO); SCLK which is a clock for serial communication; and chip enable (also called chip select) pins.
+[Serial Peripheral Interface (SPI)](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) uses several pins for serial communication: main out/secondary in (MOSI); main in/secondary out (MISO); SCLK, a clock for serial communication; and chip enable (also called chip select) pins.
 If you are using a Raspberry Pi, the "built-in" chip select pins are labeled CE0 and CE1 on the pinout sheet.
 The required connections between corresponding board pins and peripheral device pins must be wired, but each of these pins does not need to be specified in the config as most boards have them configured by default.
 Only the index of the entire bus must be specified.